markcot/pands-problem-set/README.md

 #####################################################################################

-Exercise 4 - collatz.py
+# Exercise 4 - collatz.py
 Using python code
 Write a program that
-1. Asks a user to input any positive integar and
+1. Asks a user to input any positive integer and
-2. Outputs the sucessive values of the following calculation
+2. Outputs the successive values of the following calculation
 3. At each step calculate the next value by taking the current value and
 4. if it even, divide it by 2
 5. but if it odd, multiply it by three and add one
 6. End the program when the current value it one.

-2019/02/10
+### 2019/02/10
 I created the first file 'collatz.py' version V1_01 in a folder on my Desktop that is now link using git to my github repository 'pands-problem-set'.

-My first thought was that I could possibly adapt code I wrote for Exercise 1 'sumupto.py' to ask user for a positive integar.
-That cover part 1 of the program Also i could use part of the modulus part of the code from Exercise 3 'divisors.py' to check if the calculated value is even or odd by checking the modulas after dividing by 2 is = 0
+My first thought was that I could possibly adapt code I wrote for Exercise 1 'sumupto.py' to ask user for a positive integer.
+That cover part 1 of the program Also i could use part of the modulus part of the code from Exercise 3 'divisors.py' to check if the calculated value is even or odd by checking the modulus after dividing by 2 is = 0

-As with 'sumupto.py' I found that as I specified an integar type input, if the user entered a string or float the program would automatically give an error so I decided that I didn't need to write a test loop if the number entered was not an integer.
+As with 'sumupto.py' I found that as I specified an integer type input, if the user entered a string or float the program would automatically give an error so I decided that I didn't need to write a test loop if the number entered was not an integer.
-However I didn't want a negative or zero integar so I wrote a loop to give an error message if a number less than 1 was entered and to keep requesting a positive integar.
+However I didn't want a negative or zero integer so I wrote a loop to give an error message if a number less than 1 was entered and to keep requesting a positive integer.

 I figured the best way to save this calculated data was to create a list and keep using the last digit in the list to cycle through the list and keep appending the data to the end of the list.
 This way I could print the list at the end of the program

-I created a variable 'i' to store the inputed and apply the calculation to.
+I created a variable 'i' to store the inputted and apply the calculation to.
 I created a list 'l' to store the calculated values in and to print at the end.